Srinivas Law House

 Composition of Central Administrative Tribunal (CAT)

-The Central Administrative Tribunal (CAT) is made up of experienced members who hear cases and pass final orders.
-The composition includes:
+The Central Administrative Tribunal (CAT) is made up of a group of experienced members who hear and decide the final order.
+The composition of CAT is followed by-

-• Chairman: The CAT is led by a Chairman who is a retired Supreme Court judge or a retired Chief Justice of a High Court.
-The Chairman is appointed by the President of India.
+• Chairman: The CAT is led by the chairman.
+The Chairman is a retired Supreme Court judge or a retired Chief Justice of the High Court.
+The chairman of CAT is appointed by the President of India only.

-• Judicial Member: Judicial members are legal experts, usually retired judges from the Supreme Court or High Courts.
-They apply judicial expertise to ensure fair decisions.
+• Judicial Member: Judicial members are the legal experts.
+Mostly, they are retired judges from the Supreme Court or High Court.
+Their role is to use their judicial experience to examine the case and make a fair decision for the employee or employer.

 Eligibility to Approach the Central Administrative Tribunal (CAT)

-• Employees of local or other authorities under the control of the Government of India.
+• Any local or other government authority under the control of the Government of India.

-• Members of paramilitary forces such as BSF, CRPF, ITBP, CISF, and SSB in matters covered by their specific Acts.
+• Members of para-military forces (such as BSF, CRPF, ITBP, CISF, SSB) about certain service matters.
+However, they can approach matters not covered by their specific Acts

 • Judicial officers of the Supreme Court and High Courts.